By David Madrid

 The snot-nosed one was legendary for his hand-to-hand prowess and his refusal to quit regardless of his opponent’s skill or tenacity.

-Although the bears enjoyed hauling Santa’s sleigh around the world last Christmas when Rudy and the Reindeer Corps fell ill due to an attack of the swine flu, once in a lifetime pulling the jolly, and heavy, old elf was enough for them.
+The bears enjoyed hauling Santa’s sleigh around the world last Christmas when Rudy and the Reindeer Corps fell ill due to an attack of the swine flu.
+But once in a lifetime pulling the jolly, and heavy, old elf was enough for them.

 The polar bears wouldn’t weep if Rudy beat Rufus, but they knew Rufus wouldn’t lose, not even to get out of reindeer responsibility, which he hated.